jsvine/statusfiles/README.md

 Because statusfiles employ a simple, standardized format, statusfile-readers should be able to consume statusfiles written by any program.

+## Use-Case Ideas

+Statusfiles can represent the status of *anything*, but here are a few ideas:

+- __Website changes__.
+The motivating example for me.
+A simple statusfile-writer could help identify when an important part of a webpage changes.
+- __Service outages__.
+A statusfile could represent the availability of a popular service (e.g., Twitter) or crucial API.
+- __Sports team records__.
+A statusfile could track the win/loss record of a team; ideal for casual fans.
+Or a higher-activity statusfile could track the score of that team's current/most-recent game.
+- __Flight statuses__.
+Could help you know when/if your flight is delayed.

 ## Questions